FAQs

 What makes for a competitive applicant to your program?

-Applicants are based upon a combination of factors such as research experience, match to mentors; research interests, letters of recommendation, GRE scores, GPA, and demonstration of strong writing abilities.
+Applications are weighed based on a combination of factors such as research experience, match to mentors, research interests, letters of recommendation, GRE scores, GPA, and demonstration of strong writing abilities.
 No one criterion outweighs the others; rather, we look at the applicant as a whole when making our decision.
-This said, then, there are no GRE / GPA cutoffs for considering applications.
+That being said, the GPA cutoff for all applications is 3.2.
+While there is no GRE score cutoff, all official GRE scores are mandatory.
+All application materials, including GRE scores and letters of recommendation are due by the December 1st deadline.

 What are the average GRE score and GPA of past accepted students and the applicant pool overall?